Muhammad-Hassan12/Complete-Numpy/readme.txt

 This is the code with almost every "Numpy" functions with a descriptive step-by-step guide for beginners (The deep "Linear Algebra", "Probability", "Stats" are not included).
-Te main file is "Numpy.ipynb"
+The main file is "Numpy.ipynb"